 Parents will always be informed of the reasons for any decision on the year group a child should be admitted to.
-Parents do not have a right to appeal if they are offered a place but it is not in their preferred age group.
-If the school agrees to admit a child outside of their normal age group, parents must re-apply for the year their child will be admitted.
+Parents do not have a right to appeal if they are offered a place at the school but it is not in their preferred age group.